-Since the inception of RisingStack, our engineers have published almost 200 articles to show off our coding/architectural skills and convince future clients that we have the expertise to build & scale software effectively, and to prove that we're great educators!
+Since the inception of RisingStack, our engineers have published more than 220 articles to show off our coding/architectural skills and convince potential clients that we have the expertise to build & scale software effectively, and to prove that we’re great educators!

 Sometimes it’s great to look back & be nostalgic about our successes, so we dived deep into our data and listed our most-read and most-shared articles!